|Years in operation||2015-2021|

 The EasyMile EZ10 is an autonomous, low-floor, battery-electric mini-bus built by French company EasyMile.

-One unit of the EasyMile EZ10 was trialled in 2019 within the NUS’ Kent Ridge Campus, operating on a fixed 1.6 km route.
+Between 2019-2021, one unit of the EasyMile EZ10 was trialled in 2019 within the NUS’ Kent Ridge Campus, operating on a fixed 1.6 km route.
 Previously, another EasyMile EZ10 was trialled at Gardens By The Bay for a short period in December 2015.

 The EasyMile EZ10 was launched in April 2015, and conceived as a last-mile transit solution, enabling smart mobility in urban, suburban or private areas.
 It is a bi-directional electric autonomous shuttle where steering and braking are performed without human intervention.